Actifio/ActJenkins/act-job-lsversion/README.md

 We will be creating a Jenkins job that accepts Actifio VDP CLI user and credentials, login to the appliance and lists out the VDP version.

 ## Step 1:
 Login to the Jenkins server and create a freestyle project by clicking on the New Item link on the top left hand corner.
-Enter the name of the job - act-lsversion , and click on Freestyle project.
+Enter the name of the job - act-job-lsversion , and click on Freestyle project.
 Click OK to confirm.

 ## Step 2:
 In this job, we want to allow the user to provide inputs when running the job.
 We will create three parameters: ActUser, ActPass and ActIP by checking on the This project is parameterized.
 ActUser and ActIP will be of String type, whereas ActPass will be Password type.